br3ndonland/full-stack-fastapi-postgresql/{{cookiecutter.project_slug}}/README.md

 If you used the default CORS enabled domains while generating the project, `local.dockertoolbox.tiangolo.com` was configured to be allowed.
 If you didn't, you will need to add it to the list in the variable `BACKEND_CORS_ORIGINS` in the `.env` file.

-To configure it in your stack, follow the section **Change the development "domain"** below, using the domain `local.dockertoolbox.tiangolo.com`.
+To configure it in your stack, follow the section **Change the development domain** below, using the domain `local.dockertoolbox.tiangolo.com`.

 After performing those steps you should be able to open: http://local.dockertoolbox.tiangolo.com and it will be server by your stack in your Docker Toolbox virtual machine.